OscarEscamilla/chatbot_rag/readme.md

 # task to do

-- 1 build a pipe to bring it to railway or aws
+- 1 build a pipeline to bring it to railway or aws
-- 1 add ngrok  or an alternative
-- 2 add service url to twilio
+- 2 add data files and convert to enbeddings
-- 3 test webhook
+- 3 pass enbeddings to webhook
+- 3 research if use mcp calendar or custom
+- 4 connect to postgress to save appointments and clients history